websanco/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/themes/theme-development/bundling-resources/bundling-independent-ui-resources-via-theme-contributors.md

 # Bundling Independent UI Resources via Theme Contributors

-Theme contributors are modules that contain CSS and JS resources and apply them to every page.
+Theme contributors are modules that contain CSS and JavaScript resources and apply them to every page.
 They are independent from specific themes, and you can configure them to override specific styles from themes or even each other.
 Use [themelets](./bundling-and-installing-resources-into-your-theme-via-themelets.md) instead if you want to include separate UI resources on a page and include them in specific themes.

 Many menus in Liferay Portal/DXP are packaged as theme contributors, such as the [Site Menu](../../../../../getting-started/navigating-dxp.md#site-menu).